 HIV (human immunodeficiency virus) is a virus that attacks the body's immune system.
 If HIV is not treated, it can lead to AIDS (acquired immunodeficiency syndrome).
 While there is no cure for HIV/AIDS, if treated, most can live a relatively healthy life.
-In Bartow County, in 2018, there were 219.8 confirmed cases of HIV/AIDS for every 100,000 people.
-This is significantly lower than the state rate of 624.90 confirmed cases per every 100,000 people.
+In Gwinnett County, in 2018, there were 2,863 confirmed cases of HIV/AIDS, resulting in a rate of 380 per every 100,000 people, which is much lower than the state rate of 624.90 confirmed cases per every 100,000 people.